 Patient Requirements for Residential Treatment

-How to be Successful in Residential Rehab
+How to be Successful During Treatment

 Keys to success in recovery include:

 Respect staff and peers.
 There are times when clients don’t understand why things are done a certain way, or they may question the decisions of treatment staff.
-Keep in mind that the professional staff members at a residential rehab facility have years of experience and they have your best interests at heart.
+Keep in mind that the professional staff members at a residential rehab facility have years of experience and they have everyone’s best interest at heart.
 Likewise, other clients are going through similar struggles, but each person is different and everyone should be treated with respect.

 Keep an open mind.
 Clients might be surprised at tasks they are asked to do or topics they might be asked to talk about.
 Participate openly in therapy sessions and support groups, and be willing to open up with others so you can enjoy all the benefits of residential rehab.

 Don’t rush.
 Most people want to get through recovery as quickly as possible so they can get back to life.
-The best way to success, however, is to take your time and stay in rehab as long as necessary to establish a foundation for sobriety.
+The best way to success, however, is to take your time and stay in rehab as long as clinically recommended to establish a foundation for sobriety.
 Results are sometimes slow to develop and difficult to see, but by sticking with the program, actively participating in sessions, and putting into practice what you’ve learned, you will find yourself enjoying sobriety that will last.